avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/05-Interface.md

 *An interface is a behavioural agreement.
 In order to implement the behaviour, the class must implement the methods defined by the interface.
 The programmer of a class which implements an interface has to define what the behaviour will be like.
 Implementing an interface means to agree that the class will offer all the actions defined by the interface, i.e. the behaviour defined by the interface.
 A class which implements an interface but does not implement some of the interface methods can not exist.*

 Let us implement another class which implements the `Readable` interface, in addition to our `SMS` class.
 The class `EBook` is the electronic implementation of a book, and it contains the book name and page number.
-The EBook reads one page at time, and the `public String read()` method always returns the string of the following page.
+The EBook reads one page at time, and the method`public String read()` always returns the string of the following page.

 ```java
 public class EBook implements Readable {